MrGG14/LasRozas_SMART_Containers/README.md

-# LAS ROZAS SMART CONTAINERS AUTOMATITATION
+# LAS ROZAS SMART CONTAINERS AUTOMATIZATION

 The objective of this proyect is to intuitively display real-time information for each of the smart containers located in Las Rozas (Madrid).
 This proyect will be implemented using a semantic web aproach.